HistoryAn enjoyable experience since 1964

 From broadcast platform to restaurant

-Because REM Eiland is such an important piece of history for the Dutch, the end of TV Noordzee shouldn’t be the end for REM Eiland as well.
-Nick van Loon and Hilly Engels decided to give REM Eiland its amazing purpose back.
-The island was brought to the shore and placed in the Houthavens of Amsterdam.
-The building was fully renovated, but kept its original elements.
-It was turned into a nice, modern restaurant.
+Since REM Eiland is an important piece of history for the Dutch, the end of TV Noordzee did not necessarily mean the end of REM Eiland as well.
+The island was brought to shore and placed in the Houthavens of Amsterdam.
+The island was then fully renovated into a restaurant, but kept some of its original elements.